 Important H2GO Events

-The Leland Sanitary District purchased Olde Towne Subdivision, which had an existing water system, in 1988.
+1988 - The Leland Sanitary District purchased Olde Towne Subdivision.

-On November 24th, 1997, because of the Town of Leland being incorporated within the Leland Sanitary District boundaries, a resolution was made changing the name of the Leland Sanitary District to Brunswick Regional Water and Sewer, which more accurately described the boundaries and the geographical service area of the District.
+1997 - Because of the Town of Leland being incorporated within the Leland Sanitary District boundaries, the name of the Leland Sanitary District changed to North Brunswick Sanitary District.

-In May 2002, they received approval from the state of their Plans and Specifications to put in a Sanitary Sewer Collection System Beginning with Village Road.
+2002 - The North Brunswick Sanitary District received approval from the state of their Plans and Specifications to put in a Sanitary Sewer Collection System beginning with Village Road.